 And then one morning we wake up and say to ourselves, "This is never going to work.
 I need to get back to reality."
 And we quit- often, just 3 feet from striking gold.

-Navigating through this is the greatest value from coaching and mentoring.
+Navigating through this is the greatest value from counseling and mentoring.
 An experienced mentor can give you an accurate assessment of your situation.
 When it applies, she can say, "Keep going, these set-backs are natural."

 So please consider keeping going.
 I know I am.
 Or at the very least, before you throw in the towel, consult with someone with experience (like the mentor or mining engineer) to get an objective view of your situation.